Bhagya-laks/Triple-Ten-Projects/Zuber SQL Analysis/README.md

 - **Weather-Impact Hypothesis**: Tested the hypothesis that weather conditions significantly affect the number of rides and ride durations.
 Observed a notable correlation between adverse weather and higher ride demand.
 - **Strategic Insight**: Insights from this analysis provide direction for Zuber's operational strategy, dynamic pricing models, and targeted marketing plans that align with customer behavior and seasonal trends.

+#### Conclusions

+The analysis of Zuber’s ride-sharing data in Chicago revealed critical insights into passenger behavior, company performance, and environmental influences on ride patterns.
+Taxi ride volume varies significantly by company, with firms containing “Yellow” and “Blue” in their names contributing a substantial share of total rides.
+Grouping lesser-known firms under "Other" provided a clearer picture of market dominance.

+Moreover, weather emerged as a key factor influencing ride duration and demand.
+Rides from the Loop to O’Hare International Airport on rainy Saturdays tend to take longer, confirming that adverse weather affects trip efficiency and customer behavior.
+These findings support the hypothesis that weather conditions significantly influence ride frequency and duration, offering Zuber an opportunity to optimize its operations and marketing by aligning services with weather trends and temporal demand spikes.

 ## Recommendations

 ### Weather-Aware Pricing & Promotions